Compass Family Handbook 2021-22

 When placing a student in a class, his/her emotional and social maturity, ability to conduct himself/herself in the classroom, and physical development, such as fine motor skills, must also be considered.
 Students may not register for a Compass class more than one year beyond or below (+/-1) the listed grade level without permission from the Director.
 As an example: A mature, academically advanced 4th grade student may register for a class labeled 5th-7th grade (1 year beyond) without permission of the Director.
 Alternatively, a 4th grade student working slightly below grade level could register for a class labeled for 2nd-3rd grade (1 year below) without permission of the Director.
 The exception to this policy is any class whose lower grade limit is kindergarten (K).
 Students enrolled must be age 5 by the start of the class.
-Four-year-olds cannot be enrolled in kindergarten classes.
+Four-year-olds may enroll in classes that are designated pre-K, but cannot be enrolled in kindergarten classes.

 Compass Classes are not designed to serve students with special emotional, social, psychological, physical, or learning needs, although some accommodations may be possible.
 Compass instructors and staff are not trained in special education and are unable to interpret or implement the provisions of IEPs.
 Most IEP accommodations established for other school settings cannot be implemented at Compass, and classroom aides/educational assistants are neither provided or permitted to attend classes alongside students.
 If you have a child with special needs and you think he or she can keep up with the pace of the work, the teacher’s expectations, and behavioral standards, please contact the Director to discuss your child’s needs before registering.

 Compass Classes are most often attended by homeschooled students because of the hours the classes are offered.
 Students who are enrolled in a virtual school, public school, private school, dual/hybrid school or other educational programs are welcome to enroll in Compass Classes as long as they understand the Compass calendar and class schedule.
 Proof of homeschool status is not requested for class registration; however, documentation is require for some extracurricular activities, contests, and awards programs.